Views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 No, they just sold this parking lot.

-They just recently moved a major road which kind of opened our street and made it into a throughway which used to be a very quiet neighborhood.
+They just recently moved a major road, which kind of opened our street and made it into a throughway, which used to be a very quiet neighborhood.

-So we've definitely had some changes due to you know just building and everything getting larger.
+So we've definitely had some changes due to, you know, just building and everything getting larger.

-By design our township board website you weren't supposed to know about it.
+You weren't supposed to know about it.

 Nobody checks the board.